 Complementing my primary appointment at UF, I am serve as a core faculty member in the Tropical Conservation and Development and Masters in Sustainable Development Practice Programs.
 I serve as a faculty affiliate with the Department of Geography, American Indian and Indigenous Studies Program, as well as the PhD program in Interdisciplinary Ecology.

 Before returning to academia, I worked with numerous community-based organizations and initiatives to support social justice, including the Thoya-Oya Children’s Center in Kenya, Mateel Community Center in Northern California, among others.
 I have served as a “Crop Extension” Volunteer with the Peace Corps in Paraguay and as an Americorps Volunteer with the Community Food Bank of Southern Arizona’s Marana Heritage Farm Project.

-When not working, you can often find him on a kavaju piru (literally “skinny horse”, but actually a bicycle), forever “trying” to learn the banjo, digging in the garden, or, depending on the weather, drinking tereré or mate.
+When not working, you can often find me on a kavaju piru (literally “skinny horse”, but actually a bicycle), running in the forest, digging around in the garden, or, depending on the weather, drinking tereré or mate.